mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

     - Takes a value estimate u and a visit count n, and returns an optimistic utility, e.g. `f(u,n) = u + k/n`
         - Regular Q-Update: ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/cs188_rl_explor_func_regular.png)
         - Modified Q-Update: ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/cs188_rl_explor_func_modified.png)
+            - for a q-state , number of times we've been there means the number of we've tried that action out.
     - Note: this propagates the “bonus” back to states that lead to unknown states as well!

 Optimism shouldn't last forever.
 So we might have a function like this.
 Here's a very crude way of doing it but this basically accomplishes the goal I sektched.
 Which is rather than looking at just utilities of Q-status or states, we have a function which considers guess at the utility you  and the number of times we've been there.
-And for a q-state  number of times we've been there means the number of we've tried that action out.
+And

  So we take the utility and we add to it a bonus that decreases as we visit the state more times *n*.

 -- propagates